 Often the packaging indicates how regularly your filter should be replaced.
 In our experience, the accordion-style filters last longer, and are worth the added cost.

 Filters are made from differing materials, with single-use fiberglass filters being most typical.
 Polyester and pleated filters trap more dust but may decrease your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may tempted to use a HEPA filter, know that's like installing a MERV 16 filter in your comfort equipment.
 It’s extremely unrealistic your equipment was designed to run with amount of resistance.
-If you’re troubled by indoor air quality in Boise, think about getting a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This equipment works alongside your comfort system.